DanielMFernandes/CCNA_Course_Notes/Course_Notes/Dynamic_Arp_Inspection.md

 - DAI doesn’t inspect messages received on trusted ports.
 They are forwarded as normal.

 - ARP ACLs can be manually configured to map IP addresses / MAC addresses for DAI to check
-    - Useful for HOSTS that don’t use DHCP
+    - Useful for hosts that don’t use DHCP

 - DAI can be configured to perform more in-depth checks also - but these are optional

-- Like DHCP SNOOPING, DAI also supports RATE-LIMITING to prevent attackers from overwhelming the switch with ARP messages
+- Like DHCP snooping, DAI also supports rate-limiting to prevent attackers from overwhelming the switch with ARP messages
-    - DHCP SNOOPING and DAI both require work from the switch’s CPU
+    - DHCP snooping and DAI both require work from the switch’s CPU
-    - Even if the attacker’s messages are BLOCKED, they can OVERLOAD the switch CPU with ARP messages
+    - Even if the attacker’s messages are blocked, they can overload the switch CPU with ARP messages

 ---